Libido: Sex hormone levels and the menstrual cycle

 A woman's desire for sex is correlated to her menstrual cycle, with many women experiencing a heightened sexual desire in the several days immediately before ovulation, which is her peak fertility period, which normally occurs two days before and until two days after the ovulation.
-This cycle has been associated with changes in a woman's testosterone levels during the menstrual cycle.
-According to Gabrielle Lichterman, testosterone levels have a direct impact on a woman's interest in sex.
-According to her, testosterone levels rise gradually from about the 24th day of a woman's menstrual cycle until ovulation on about the 14th day of the next cycle, and during this period the woman's desire for sex increases consistently.
-The 13th day is generally the day with the highest testosterone levels.
-In the week following ovulation, the testosterone level is the lowest and as a result women will experience less interest in sex.
+This cycle has been associated with changes in a woman's estradiol and testosterone levels during the menstrual cycle.
+Women whose ovaries are removed before menopause often experience a dramatic loss of libido.

 Also, during the week following ovulation, progesterone levels increase, resulting in a woman experiencing difficulty achieving orgasm.
-Although the last days of the menstrual cycle are marked by a constant testosterone level, women's libido may get a boost as a result of the thickening of the uterine lining which stimulates nerve endings and makes a woman feel aroused.
+As the last days of the menstrual cycle are marked by a higher estrogen level, women's libido may get a boost as a result of the thickening of the uterine lining which stimulates nerve endings and makes a woman feel aroused.
 Also, during these days, estrogen levels decline, resulting in a decrease of natural lubrication.

+A large study found that testosterone did not reliably predict women's sexual desire at any time point.
+It provided correlational evidence indicating that circulating estradiol, but not testosterone, was associated with the midcycle peak in women's sexual desire.

+Another study found that there is little support for the notion that testosterone is the critical libidinal hormone for women.
+It found that, in all other female mammals, only estradiol has been shown to be critical for female sexual motivation and behavior.